 Diversity Visa program

-The Diversity Immigrant Visa Program is a bipartisan program created in 1990 to encourage immigration from underrepresented countries.
-It provides an opportunity to a limited number of immigrants from countries with historically low immigration rates to come to the United States.
+The Diversity Visa program is a bipartisan program created in 1990 to encourage immigration from underrepresented countries.
+It provides an opportunity for a limited number of immigrants from countries with historically low immigration rates to come to the United States.

 Lately, it has been a hot topic in the media, and we want to set facts right.